mwwazup/cfo-app-azure-di/SERVICE_MIX_UX_IMPROVEMENTS.md

 - Users didn't understand the sequence: Add Services → Track Activities
 - No progress indicators
 - No empty states to guide first-time users

+### 4. No Year/Month Filter
+- Page only showed current year data
+- No way to view previous years or specific months
+- Inconsistent with KPI Dashboard and Financial Documents filters

 ## Solutions Implemented